Skip to main content

 Importing metadata

-When connection was successful Dataedo will read objects and show a list of objects found.
+If the connection attempt was successful, Dataedo will read objects and show a list of objects found.
 You can choose which objects to import.
-You can also use advanced filter to narrow down list of objects.
+You can also use advanced filter to narrow down the list of objects.

 Image title

-Confirm list of objects to import by clicking Next.
+Confirm the list of objects to import by clicking Next.

-Next screen allows you to change default name of the documentation under which it will be visible in Dataedo repository.
+Next screen allows you to change the documentation title that will be visible in your Dataedo repository.

 Click Import to start the import.